babelsociety/website/content/blog/beyond-market-economy/index.md

 A third component a seller have to be aware of is the State and its regulations, such as regulations in the food industry that guarantees a certain level of security to buyers.

 This brings us to the degree of freedom in a market.
 Higher the amount of regulations imposed by the State, less is the freedom.
 A free market is when there are no regulations at all and both sellers and buyers are the sole responsible for their actions in the market.
-This means that if a sellers goes bankrupt, the whole burden should be on them.
+This means that if a seller goes bankrupt, the whole burden should be on them.
 The opposite extreme is a fully-regulated market where the State is in full control of sales and production, such as the military.

 A market economy is composed by many different markets with various degree of freedom.
 Think for example how different regulations applies to the labor market (more regulations) and the financial one (more freedom).